 Multicultural Arts Victoria

-Bassidi tours internationally and collaborates with diverse ensemble groups and musicians from varied musical backgrounds, delving into Afro-jazz, latin, reggae, classical and contemporary genres.
-His skilful artistry shows his ability to adapt these varied genres with his own, while honouring the integrity of his own heritage.
+Today, Bassidi tours internationally and is passionate about sharing his traditional griot music and culture.
+He enjoys collaborating with diverse ensemble groups and musicians from varied musical backgrounds, delving into Afro-jazz, latin, reggae, classical and contemporary genres.
+No matter what the genre, Bassidi skilfully infuses the music with the heritage of his family’s music tradition.

 Percussive Arts Society International Convention (PASIC16)